-Water restrictions have been rolled out across the country in recent weeks due to dam storage plummeting close to 50% of its capacity.
+Water restrictions have been rolled out across the country in recent weeks due to dam storage plummeting below 50% of its capacity.
 This record drop is the lowest levels the Sydney, Illawarra and Blue Mountains regions have seen in two years.
-In these past two years alone, water storage has dropped from 95% to 53%.
+In these past two years alone, water storage has dropped from 95% to 45.7%.
 To put this into perspective, 85% of the Sydney region relies on rain for the water catchment to fill dams for water supply.
 It has been estimated that Sydney alone uses an Olympic-sized swimming pool’s worth of water every two minutes.
-NSW has not received an adequate amount of rainfall in the past few months, with the Bureau of Meteorology stating that during the month of May alone, rainfall was well below average and temperatures were above average for this time of year.
+NSW has not received an adequate amount of rainfall in the past few months, with the Bureau of Meteorology stating that during the month of May 2019 alone, rainfall was well below average and temperatures were above average for this time of year.

 So what does it mean when water restrictions are in place?